The Non-linear Dynamics of Meaning-Processing in Social Systems

 Selections from global horizons of meaning add this third selection mechanism to momentary selections from historical events in the present, and ongoing stabilizations of meaning within meaning-processing systems.
 However, species of chaotic behaviour can be generated when three subdynamics operate upon one another (May & Leonard, 1975).
 In other words, the social system can be expected to evolve as a non-trivial machinery because it contains a complex—that is, composed and non-linear—dynamics of meaning-processing (Baecker, 2002).
 The alignment of expectations in social order can no longer be taken for granted, but would need always to be explained (Hobbes, 1651; Luhmann, 1995a).

-both meaningful and differentiated information
+Selection 2: stabilization over time both meaningful and differentiated information meaningful information flow

 Figure 1: Three selections cycle in the case of processing meaning on top of the (Shannon-type) information flow.